earthly/website/blog/_posts/2021-03-11-build-your-own-ngrok-clone.md

 ### Security Group

 Now that you have a key pair, you will also need to create a security group for the instance to reside in.
 To oversimplify, a security group is essentially a firewall for your instance, constraining what ports traffic is allowed to enter or leave on.
-[You can read more about security groups here, for a longer and more complete explanation.](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#VPCSecurityGroups) Getting this right is important, so your proxy is less likely to be compromised.
+[You can read more about security groups on aws, for a longer and more complete explanation.](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#VPCSecurityGroups) Getting this right is important, so your proxy is less likely to be compromised.

     ❯ aws ec2 create-security-group \
         --group-name reverse-proxy \